Affiliate links on Android Authority may earn us a commission. Learn more.

 At the time of this writing, 1Password costs $2.99/month, billed annually, for a single personal account.
 For families (from any household) of up to five persons, 1Password charges $4.99/month, billed annually.
 The Family plan provides all the features in the Personal plan, plus the ability to share passwords and other information, per-user controls, and recovery options for locked-out family members.

-1Password does not have a free plan, but you can try the service (Personal or Family) for free for 30 days.
+1Password does not have a free plan, but you can try the service (Personal or Family) for free for 14 days.

-LastPass Premium gives you extra features like emergency access, more multi-factor authentication methods, and 1GB of encrypted file storage.
+LastPass Premium gives you extra features like emergency access, multi-factor authentication methods, and 1GB of encrypted file storage.
 LastPass Premium costs $3/month, billed annually.
 Families of up to 6 members can get the LastPass Families plan, which costs $4/month and provides shared folders and a family management dashboard.

-1Password vs LastPass: Which one is better?
+6. 1Password vs LastPass: Which one is better?

-Even without a free plan, 1Password remains a strong option thanks to some of its unique features like Watchtower, Travel Mode, and vaults.
+Even without a free plan, 1Password remains a strong option thanks to its unique features like Watchtower, Travel Mode, and vaults.
 It also offers another layer of protection thanks to its Secret Key.
 We found its interface is slightly easier to use than LastPass’, though not by a huge margin.